One time, when our tutor left the room, my lord sayt that he would teach me my letters.

 Beside the ladder (but kept from it by a wall) was a great hungrie cat, reaching up to grab those birds, but the wall prevented him.

 My lord told me that cat’s name was Lion Rampant.
-I never knowed a cat with that name nor ever wish to, for I think he would eat me if he could.
+I never knowed a cat with that name nor would I ever wish to, for I think he would eat me if he could.

-Above the head of this Lion fellow was a window at which a poor starveling kitling stood.
+Above the head of Lion Rampant was a window at which a starveling kitling stood.
 He was safe from hungrie Lion, but he could not reach those birds neither.

 A tragick spectacle.

-And my lord wrote under it, “Ung par tout y tout par ung” which he sayt was, in the tongue of the Conker [Conqueror], “One for all and all for one.”
+And my lord wrote under the picture, “Ung par tout y tout par ung” which he sayt was, in the tongue of the Conker [Conqueror], “One for all and all for one.”

 Then he drew another coat.